3 Vietnamese Street Food Dishes Not to Miss

 The pork is prepared by slicing it thinly, then flavoring it overnight in a marinade of minced shallots (a small mild onion) and garlic, fish sauce, sugar, and soy sauce.
 It is then grilled over red-hot charcoal just before the noodles and vegetables are prepared.

 Bún thịt nướng is a favorite in the south.
 In the north, a dish very similar to bún thịt nướng, called bún chả Hanoi, is very popular.
 It’s usually served on a plate, rather than in a bowl, and the sauce served with it is a very light fish sauce but with vinegar added, along with sugar.
-Also, the vegetables served with this dish differ from those in the south.

 Both of these dishes are very traditional Vietnamese fare, so give them a try if you see them being served.